Doctor Manhattan: Before Watchmen

 Jon gradually becomes a pawn of the U.S. government.
-It gives him the code name "Doctor Manhattan"—a reference to the Manhattan Project—and a costume that he begrudgingly accepts.
-Doctor Manhattan chooses a representation of a hydrogen atom as his emblem.
+He is given the code name "Doctor Manhattan"—a reference to the Manhattan Project—and a costume that he begrudgingly accepts.
+Manhattan chooses a representation of a hydrogen atom as his emblem.
 He declares that its simplicity kindles his respect; accordingly, he painlessly burns the mark into his forehead.
 This preference for material mechanisms marks the beginning of his declining humanity.
 Over time, he sheds uniform bit by bit.
-By the end of the 1970s, he refuses to wear anything at all except during mandatory public appearances.
+By the end of the 1970s, he refuses to wear clothing at all except during mandatory public appearances.

-Dr. Manhattan's presence tips the balance of the Cold War in the West's favor, and as a result, U.S. foreign policy becomes more militaristic.
+Manhattan's presence tips the balance of the Cold War in the West's favor, and as a result, U.S. foreign policy becomes more militaristic.
 At President Richard Nixon's request, he secures an American victory in the Vietnam War, which allows Nixon to repeal the 22nd Amendment and serve up to five terms.
 Far from solving underlying international tensions, Manhattan's presence exacerbates them while stifling their expression, which inevitably builds toward disaster.
-The entire plot of Watchmen occurs during the countdown to a nuclear war.

 Manhattan spends much of his time conducting research.
 He is single-handedly responsible for the shift to electric-powered vehicles, and Adrian Veidt credits him with causing a huge leap forward in a myriad of science and technology sectors.
 As a result, the technology of the alternative 1985 of the Watchmen universe is far more advanced.
 During the only meeting of the Crimebusters group, Manhattan becomes attracted to Laurie Juspeczyk, the second Silk Spectre.
 His relationship with Janey ends acrimoniously and he begins dating Laurie.